ZeshanQureshi/ZeshanQureshi/README.md

 # About Me
 - 👋 Hi, I’m Zeshan
 - 🗺️ I'm from Canada
-- 👀 I’m interested in Software Development
+- 👔 I am a Software Engineer
 - 🏫 I studied Mechanical Engineering at the University of Waterloo

 # Experience